-- 8. Work with the Northern Health Authority to ensure that quality hospital and emergency services continue to be provided locally. - 9.
-Advocate to the Northern Health Authority for the provision of specialist health services locally or on the island, whether on a permanent or periodic basis, to minimize the need for residents to leave the island for care. - 10.
-Promote healthy lifestyle choices.

-11. Work collaboratively with local, regional, provincial and federal partners to maintain high regional air, water, soil and marine quality standards, monitoring and systems to protect public and ecological health.
+- Advocate to the Northern Health Authority for the provision of specialist health services locally or on the island, whether on a permanent or periodic basis, to minimize the need for residents to leave the island for care. - 10.
+Promote healthy lifestyle choices. - 11.
+Work collaboratively with local, regional, provincial and federal partners to maintain high regional air, water, soil and marine quality standards, monitoring and systems to protect public and ecological health.